7 Best Practices for Implementing Office Hoteling

 Accruent’s EMS space reservation software can remove the pain of uncertainty that sometimes goes along with flexible workspaces, but it also has the potential to be abused.
 Rather than risk needing a workspace that is not available, employees often book a desk or office “just in case” by making long-term reservations that may not actually be necessary.

-When you set up hoteling, consider enforcing a simple check-in and check-out processes where you can identify no-shows and open space back up to someone who will use it rather than let it sit empty.
+When you set up hoteling, consider enforcing a simple check-in and check-out process where you can identify no-shows and open space back up to someone who will use it rather than let it sit empty.
 This also helps ensure accurate utilization metrics.

 5. Make Savvy Use of Utilization Reports